Blue Hole Park

 These rules have been established by City Ordinance.
 A violation may be subject to citation, fine, or other penalty.

-If you need additional information, please call the City of Georgetown’s Parks and Recreation Department at (512) 930-3595.
+If you need additional information, please contact the City of Georgetown’s Parks and Recreation Department at (512) 930-3595.